linux4sam/egt/CONTRIBUTING.md

 The C++ coding style of the EGT project mostly adheres to the Allman style with a couple exceptions.
 This coding style is enforced throughout the codebase.

+- Indententation is 4 spaces.
+No tabs.
+- All type names including classes, enums, and using/typedef declarations use CamelCaseNaming and begin with a capital letter.
+- All functions and variables including member functions, member variables, and local variables use lowercase names with words_seperated_by_an_underscore.
+- Prefer not to use postfix '_t' on type names as this _namespace_ is considered reserved.

+### Automatic Code Style

 [Astyle](http://astyle.sourceforge.net/) is used to enforce this coding style with the *scripts/style.sh* script.
 This can be automatically executed for all of the source code with a make target by typing: